 Another case for interpolation functors is the conversion of a given analytical functor, such as an analytical solution to a SuperLattice functor.
-Afterwards, the difference can be easily calculated with the help of the functor arithmetic.
+Afterwards, the difference can be easily calculated with the help of the functor arithmetic, see Listing 9.4.
 Finally, specific norms implemented as functors facilitate analysis of convergence.
-Application of this is shown in the example poiseuille2d, which is discussed in 10.9